foremind/Dell-Inspiron-7490-OpenCore/README.md

 1. Touchpad - fully functional using VoodooI2CHID

-Sometimes after powering on the touchpad may disappear, another (2 or 3) hot reboots will usually fix that, likely some problems with Voodoo drivers and perhaps even a race condition?
+Sometimes after powering on the touchpad (and therefore your built-in mosue!) may disappear, another (2 or 3) hot reboots will usually fix that, but you will either need an external mouse or hold the power button to shut it down.
+Likely some problems with Voodoo drivers and perhaps even a race condition?

 Not Working